 You can file a claim for Indiana disability benefits through these two programs:

-To make the process faster, Indiana disability applicants can apply for both programs on the same form.
+To make the process faster, Indiana disability applicants can apply for both programs at once.
 Just check one box to ensure you apply for both SSI and SSDI benefits!

 Social Security Disability Insurance (SSDI): How to Apply, Qualify & Payment Information

-The first program, SSDI, is an insurance program you pay for through every paycheck.
+The first program, SSDI, is an insurance program you pay for with your job’s payroll taxes.
 Anyone who’s worked at least 5 in the last 10 years full-time and paid Social Security taxes can apply.
 Keep reading to see if you may qualify for the SSDI program’s Indiana disability benefits.

 1. Who’s Eligible to File A SSDI Claim for Indiana Disability Benefits?